-In the same report by The Register, the map shows that the distribution of water is mostly uniform, with levels decreasing from the poles to the equator.
-There are also large pockets of water concentrations near the equator, which scientists believe come from within the moon’s mantle and rose to the surface as magma.
+In the same report by The Register, the map shows that the distribution of water is mostly uniform.
+It has levels decreasing from the poles to the equator.
+There are also large pockets of water concentrations near the equator.
+Scientists believe come from within the moon’s mantle and rose to the surface as magma.

 Milliken says that the amount of water changes throughout the day.
 In the mornings and evenings, lunar soil is much wetter, but gets drier during the afternoons.